WorldWideTelescope/pywwt/README.md

     [~]$ python setup.py install --prefix=/path/to/location/

-Then make sure your Python path points to this location.
+Then make sure your `PYTHONPATH` points to this location.

 On the WWT side, to control the client from a remote host, remote hosts must be enabled under `Settings --> Remote Access Control...`